-Interview with Sameer Bhiwani- UX Lead at Google
+Interview with Sameer Bhiwani- UX Leader at Google

 Sameer has become familiar with the hiring process for younger designers.
 He talks to us about the challenges the design community faces, advice for young designers and how one of his mentees went from working customer support to being lead UX researcher at a unicorn company in India.